Bernie Sanders on Cybersecurity

 What is Bernie doing to fight cyberattacks?

 Bernie has expressed concern over the vulnerability of U.S. cybersecurity, but also over mass surveillance.
-Bernie voted for the Cybersecurity Act of 2012 only to have Republicans defeat it due to concerns of over-regulation.
+Bernie voted for the Cybersecurity Act of 2012 only to have Republicans defeat it due to concerns about over-regulation.
 Bernie would support discussing the Protecting Cyber Networks Act; however, this bill has major privacy concerns and has been subject to political games instead of discussion.

 What does Bernie say about the cybersecurity threat?